 Introduction to LGBTQ organizations in Asia Podcast Transcript: 00:00 Cristina Pedler: Hello, everyone.
 Thanks for tuning in to Asia media review brought to you by Asia media international publication from Loyola Marymount University.
 Today during our very first intro episode, we’re going to tell you what we’re all about…Full Article PODCAST: SETTING UP THE ASIA MEDIA REVIEW

-CRISTINA PEDLER AND LIAM ROGERS WRITE — As the delta variant ravages the world we thought could have been recovering from COVID-19 by now, some countries are feeling neglected.
+CRISTINA PEDLER WRITES — As the delta variant ravages the world we thought could have been recovering from COVID-19 by now, some countries are feeling neglected.
 Vaccine development by countries in the West, China, and Russia have brought to light major disparities in access to healthcare.
-While…Full Article NEPAL: THE INTERRUPTED JOURNEY TO VACCINATION
+While citizens in the…Full Article NEPAL: THE INTERRUPTED JOURNEY TO VACCINATION

 VALERIA GURROLA WRITES — Jang Yeong-jin has found love as a gay man nearly twenty-five years after his escape from North Korea.
 He first made international headlines in 2015 with A Mark of Red Honor’s release, his memoir about living as an openly gay defector in South Korea.
 In the…Full Article NORTH KOREA: SPECTER OF SEXUALITY